+INTEGRATED EUROPEAN PROJECT

+KNOWING OTHER COUNTRIES: You are going to meet students from other European countries...

+How are you going to explain where you live?
+What do you know about your friend's country?
+Do you think that they live in a similar environment?

+COURSE: 4 ESO SESSION: 2-3 CEFR LEVEL: B1

+CONTENT OBJECTIVES

-INTEGRATED EUROPEAN PROJECT KNOWING OTHER COUNTRIES: You are going to me students from other European countries • How are you going to explain where you live? • What do you know about your friend's country? • Do you think that they live in a similar environmen COURSE: 4 ESO SESSION: 2-3 CONTENT OBJECTIVES Creates infographics on the major social, economic, educational and policies that influence their environment training and labor, as compared with other European countries.
-Creates infographics with applications to describe, summariZe, argue or explain previously generated content.
-Takes part actively in cooperative activities that use computer applications.
-Prepares materials that are accessible from different platforms.
-Participates in social networks responsibly and safely, sharing information and reviewing with respect to the information shared by others.
-Identifies the main points and relevant details of texts, videos and formal and informs messages, short or medium length. n KEY VOCABULARY LANGUAGE OBJECTIVES Prepositions and adverbs of location, position and distance Cardinal and ordinal numerals Conjunctions: (not onlybut also; bothand) Comparisons: as/not so Adj. as; less/more + Adj./Adv. (than) 1 Laptop or PC for 2 students ACTIVITIES ORGANIZATION Choose one of these topics: a) Your school, b) Your city, c) Your country, d) The relation between your country and other European country of the project.
+- Creates infographics on the major social, economic, educational and policies that influence their environment training and labor, as compared with other European countries. - Creates infographics with applications to describe, summarize, argue or explain previously generated content. - Takes part actively in cooperative activities that use computer applications. - Prepares materials that are accessible from different platforms. - Participates in social networks responsibly and safely, sharing information and reviewing with respect to the information shared by others. - Identifies the main points and relevant details of texts, videos and formal and informal messages, short or medium length.

+LANGUAGE OBJECTIVES

+- Prepositions and adverbs of location, position and distance - Cardinal and ordinal numerals - Conjunctions: (not only...but also; both...and...) - Comparisons: as/not so Adj. as; less/more + Adj./Adv. (than)

+ACTIVITIES ORGANIZATION Choose one of these topics: a) Your school, b) Your city, c) Your country, d) The relation between your country and other European country of the project.
 In pairs Search facts about the chosen topic related to these areas: Economic, Social, Cultural, Historical, Other features (Leisure, food, personalities, etc) Individual Make an oral presentation to another couple (without any digital support) In pairs